alexanian/socratic-form-microscopy/_posts/2017-02-02-a-dialogue-on-lateral-thinking.md

 **Tortoise**: Okay…

-**Hare**: We'll start off easy <a id="b1" href="#1">[1]</a>.
+**Hare**: We'll start off easy[^1].
 Acting on an anonymous phone call, the police raid a house to arrest a suspected murderer.
 They don't know what he looks like but they know his name is John and that he is inside the house.
 The police bust in on a carpenter, a lorry driver, a mechanic and a fireman all playing poker.
 Without hesitation or communication of any kind, they immediately arrest the fireman.
 How do they know they've got their man?

 **Tortoise**: Hmmm… Well, if they can immediately tell the profession of everyone in the room without saying anything, presumably everyone is dressed in clothes emblematic of their profession.
 I think the jumpsuits firefighters…